2.0 Authority Control

 I. Objective

-This policy governs the establishment of series access points for use in the online catalog and contribution to the NACO program.
+This policy governs the establishment of series authority records for use in the online catalog and contribution to the NACO program.
 Authority records for series access points are created to ensure consistency in the use of these access points, as well as to provide increased access to library users through appropriate references in the catalog, and to document the library’s treatment practice for each series.

 II.
 Establishing and Evaluating Access Points

-All series access points used in the online catalog should be established in accordance with the rules outlined in the NACO Participant’s Manual
+All series access points used in the online catalog should be established in accordance with the rules outlined outlined in RDA, Descriptive Cataloging Manual Z1, and the NACO Participants' Manual.
+References should be created as prescribed by RDA.
+Library of Congress-PCC Policy Statements (LC-PCC PS) applicable to PCC should also be considered when applying RDA.

-All series access points to be used in new bibliographic records should be checked against the NACO authority file.
-Established forms found in this file should normally be accepted and used.
-If no instance of established use is found, a new access point should be established.
+All series access points used in bibliographic records should be checked against the NACO authority file.
+Established series authority records found in this file should normally be accepted and used.
+If no existing series authority record is found, a new series authority record should be created.

-Care should be taken at all times that no new access point is established for an entity that has already been established under a different form or that no new access point is identical to a access point already established for a different entity.
+Care should be taken at all times that no new authority record is established for a series that has already been established under a different form or that no new access point is identical to a access point already established for a different entity.

 The Authorities Specialist may evaluate access points used in bibliographic records entered by copy catalogers against the NACO authority file.
 Access points not established in the file may be created by the Authorities Specialist.